-Traditionally, the feed and quality of footage was often poor and unreliable especially if they were not connected to a consistent fibre network with enough secure storage to store HD feed.
+Traditionally, the CCTV feed and quality of footage was often poor and unreliable especially if they were not connected to a consistent fibre network with enough secure storage to store HD feed.
 Conventional solutions were often run over wireless networks.
-Upon the explosion of home wifi, these solutions would be subject to extensive interference resulting in inconsistent and unreliable feed, i.e dropped packets and frame jumps.
-Footage was often recorded and stored on site on local devices which created a high level of risk, making it easy to damage or destroy.
-If there is a robbery under normal circumstances, they will proceed to destroy DVR* or LVR* and along with it the footage before anyone has access to it.
+With the explosion of home wifi, these solutions would be subject to extensive interference resulting in inconsistent and unreliable feed, i.e dropped packets and frame jumps.
+Traditional CCTV footage is often recorded and stored on-site on local devices which creates a high level of risk, making it easy to damage or destroy.
+If there is a robbery under normal circumstances, they will proceed to destroy DVR* or LVR,* and along with it the footage, before anyone has access to it.
 With Vumacam, because the feed is not stored on site, the footage itself cannot be tampered with.
 Read more on Vumcam's footage storage

 *What is DVR?